satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input  | Description                         |
 |--------|--------------------------------------
 | String | Does the error contains the String? |
-- <span style="color:pass">Example Pass Test</span>: the programs errors should contain the string Traceback, and it does:
+- <span style="color:pass">Example Pass Test</span>: the program's errors should contain the string Traceback, and it does:
 ```yml
 install:
    - "echo import nonexistent > test.py"